JiaweiTong1/Climate-Resiliency-Hackathon/README.md

 This Solidity smart contract, DisasterReliefFund, facilitates a transparent and secure system for managing donations intended for disaster relief efforts.
-It enables donors to contribute funds directly to approved beneficiaries, such as government bodies or verified NGOs, while ensuring accountability and tracking of donations.
+It enables donors to contribute funds directly to approved beneficiaries while ensuring accountability and tracking of donations.

 Features
 1. Owner Control